sebastian-king/UTR5/README.md

   }
   ```

- basic boot SD:
+ Basic Boot SD:
   * same as above but only 100Mb boot partition

- basic flash drive:
+ Basic Flash Drive:
-  * same as above but only the 4Gb root parition -- somehow unmounts boot post-post
+  * same as above but only the root parition -- somehow unmounts boot post-post

- opencv:
+ `opencv` SD Card image:
-  * partition pre-configured same as the SD card but with opencv installed for compiling on the architechture
+  * partition pre-configured same as the SD Card-only image but with `opencv` added

- backup:
+ Backup:
   * latest fully working status backed up as a .img file -- root partition only, a boot partition can be added when installing

 --------------------------------------------------------------------------------------------------------------------------